helenclx/helenchong.dev/src/blog/posts/2025-05-21-vento-in-eleventy.md

 In conclusion, I love Vento and I am happy that I made the switch from Nunjucks to Vento.

+Special thanks to:
+- Óscar for creating and maintaining Vento.
+- Noel for creating and maintaining eleventy-plugin-vento, as well as helping me troubleshoot the issue with Eleventy's i18n plugin not handling custom template engines.
-I am grateful of Óscar's work in creating and maintaining Vento, Noel's work in creating and maintaining eleventy-plugin-vento, and both uncenter and Noel for helping me solve my issue with using eleventy-plugin-vento with other Eleventy plugins that provide filters and shortcodes.
+- Both uncenter and Noel for helping me solve my issue with using eleventy-plugin-vento with other Eleventy plugins that provide filters and shortcodes.